-Digital Signature Certificate authenticates your identity electronically.
-Digital Signature use a standard format, to provide a high level of security and universal acceptance.
+Digital Sign.
+Certificate authenticates your identity electronically.
+This Signature use a standard format.
+Therefore it provides a high level of security and universal acceptance.
 The use of standard and accepted format called PKI or Public Key Infrastructure.
-By this, we can secure our email and web-based transactions.
-Commonly it is used to signing web forms, e-tendering websites of government departments, e-filing income tax return etc.
+By this, we can secure our email and also our web-based transactions.
+While it is used to signing web forms, e-tendering websites of government departments, e-filing income tax return etc.

 The licensed certifying authority under section 24 of the Information Technology Act, 2000 issue the Digital Sign.
 Certificate.

-Digital Signature is like Handwritten Signature, which is unique for every individual.
-A Certified Authority provide you Digital Signature Certificate, which works totally on Mathematical Algorithms.
+This Signature is like Handwritten Signature, which is unique for every individual.
+While a Certified Authority provides you Digital Sign.
+Certificate.
+It works totally on Mathematical Algorithms.
 When user signs on a document, the user’s private key create the electronic signature on the document.
 The Mathematical Algorithm acts like a cipher and encrypts that signature data.
-The resulting encrypted data is the Digital Signature.
+As a result, the encrypted data is the Digital Signature.